-The HSI:ELPSE solicitation will also consider proposals designed to increase access to computing resources and/or laboratory instrumentation needed to provide high quality undergraduate STEM education at PUIs and institutions within EPSCoR jurisdictions.
+The HSI:ELPSE solicitation will also consider proposals designed to increase access to computing resources and/or laboratory instrumentation needed to provide high-quality undergraduate STEM education at the following types of institutions: (1) HSIs in EPSCoR jurisdictions; and (2) HSI Primarily Undergraduate

+Institutions (PUIs) in all other (non-EPSCoR) jurisdictions.
 Please see the discussion of the Educational Instrumentation Track below for specific details.